Modularity of Mind

 In short, the Argument from Design is susceptible to a number of objections.
 Fortunately, there’s a slightly stronger argument in the vicinity of this one, due to Cosmides and Tooby (1992).
 It goes like this:

 - The human mind is a product of natural selection.

-- In order to survive and reproduce, our human ancestors had to solve a range of adaptive problems (finding food, shelter, mates, etc.).
+- In order to survive and reproduce, our human ancestors had to solve a number of recurrent adaptive problems (finding food, shelter, mates, etc.).

-- Since adaptive problems are solved more quickly, efficiently, and reliably by modular (domain-specific, mandatory, etc.) systems than by non-modular ones, natural selection would have favored the evolution of a massively modular architecture.
+- Since adaptive problems are solved more quickly, efficiently, and reliably by modular systems than by non-modular ones, natural selection would have favored the evolution of a massively modular architecture.

-- So the human mind is probably massively modular.
+- Therefore, the human mind is (probably) massively modular.